webpchecker

 “We love getting outside as a family and exploring, teaching our kids to move their bodies, respect the earth and enjoy the outdoors,” said Stephanie Marie Martinez, who brought her entire family.
 “Also teaching them that body type doesn’t dictate what you can do in your life.
 Be it small children or fat adults.”

-Elevating the conversation
+Elevating the body acceptance conversation

 I plan to provide new ideas and perspectives on how we see bodies and dive deeper into body image in Jackson and how we might redefine health and what healthy looks like.